 Minerva is a slack app that helps mentors connect with hackers at hackathons.
 It was, most recently, used at University of Michigan's hackathon, MHacks 8.

 One day I got tired of taking and giving business cards so I made an app that allows me to simply select what contact card I want to share with someone and then it let's me send that card to someone via sms or email.
 The beauty of the app is that no one else needs to have the app for it to work.

 Reach is a secure & discrete communication platform I made for reporters who work in dangerous areas.
-I built Reach because I believe that every person is entitled to freedom of speech.
+I built Reach because I believe that every person is entitled to voice their opinion with regard to their government.
 Reach is both a web app and a native Android app built using React and React-Native.
-It is currently under development but, even so, it employs a multitude of features to protect users such as encryption of data using SSH, device-based account association rather than user-based association, and active camouflage via a series of distinct app disguises.
-Testing is currently being conducted between Harvard and users in Syria.
+It is currently under development but, even so, it employs a multitude of features such as encryption of data via SSL, device-based account association rather than user-based association, and active camouflage via a series of distinct app disguises.